fscm/discogs2music/README.md

 ## Synopsis

-This script will try to update the album rating value of your iTunes albums by getting the rating of the same album on your Discogs collection.
+This script will try to update the album or songs rating value of your iTunes albums by getting the rating of the same album from your Discogs collection.

-Differences in album titles and the usage of special characters on album names may prevent the script from recognizing the albums properly.
+Differences in album/songs titles and the usage of special characters on album/songs names may prevent the script from recognizing the albums properly.

 The script is available on both Ruby and Python.
 Both versions will perform the same tasks however, due to the way that both languages deal with character encoding, normalization and parametrization, the results may be different.
 Please use the one that produces the best results for your iTunes library.

-Data files produced by the scripts are not interchangeable despite both of the scripts are using the respective marshal libraries.

 ## Getting Started